 2.1.- Model description

-The model represents N fields from an agricultural holding, which are spread in a landscape, and are assumed to be identical except for their spatial location.
+The model represents N fields within a matrix of fallow fields from an agricultural holding, which are spread in a landscape, and are assumed to be identical except for their spatial location.
 The agricultural production is characterized by unexhausted increasing returns to scale, that is higher productivity can be achieved by concentrating agricultural fields of similar crops.
-This means that the farmers benefit from locating their fields of the same crop near each other, because by clustering fields farmers would be more efficient in input utilisation (i.e., labour and machinery).
+This means that the farmers benefit from locating their fields of the same crop near each other, because by clustering fields, farmers would be more efficient in input utilisation (i.e., labour and machinery).
 This advantage depends on the distance between fields.

 By concentrating fields of the same crop, the net benefit from agriculture production is determined by not just revenues and costs but also by the spatial configuration of the fields (the distance between fields).
 Thus the net benefit, bm, in any given field m () is defined as follows,